MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/run-program.md

 ## Starting from code

-If you're starting from a code listing, code file, or a small number of loose C# source code files, first make sure the code you want to run is from a trusted source and is a runnable program.
+If you're starting from a code listing, code file, or a small number of files, first make sure the code you want to run is from a trusted source and is a runnable program.
 If it has a `Main` method, it is likely intended as a runnable program that you can use the Console App template to create a project to work with it in Visual Studio.

 ### Code listing for a single file